acuminous/knuff/README.md

         env:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```
-If you only ever create reminders in the same repository as the action, you do not need to use a personal access token, GitHub magically provides one for you.
-See https://docs.github.com/en/actions/security-for-github-actions/security-guides/automatic-token-authentication
+If you only ever create reminders in the same repository as the action, you can use the GITHUB_TOKEN magically provided by GitHub.
+If you want to create reminders in multiple repositories you can use a fine-grained personal access token with read+write issue permissions.
+If you intend to use Knuff in an organisation with a large number of teams and repositories you may find you are rate limited.
+In this case your best option is to register a GitHub App and use an installation token, however the token acquisition and refresh process is cumbersome.